microsoft/WindowsAppSDK/specs/CameraCaptureUI/CameraCaptureUI.md

 # 3. Description

-Winappsdk version of CameraCaptureUI is essentially the same as the existing public CameraCaptureUI OS API, with a minor adjustment to accept a windowID in the constructor for enhanced integration capabilities with desktop applications.
+Winappsdk version of CameraCaptureUI is essentially the same as the existing public CameraCaptureUI OS API, with a minor adjustment to the CameraCapture constructor to accept a windowID in the constructor for enhanced integration capabilities with desktop applications.

-The API includes the following key components:
+The ***Existing API*** includes the following key components:

-## 3.1 CameraCaptureUI class
+## 3.1 CameraCaptureUI

 Provides a full window UI for capturing audio, video, and photos from a camera.
 As well as controls for trimming video, time delayed capture, and camera settings.